Redshirts (Italy): Background

 The red shirts were started by Giuseppe Garibaldi.
 During his years of exile, Garibaldi was involved in a military action in Uruguay.
 In 1843, he there originally used red shirts from a stock destined for slaughterhouse workers in Buenos Aires.
 Later, he spent time in private retirement in New York City.
 Both places have been claimed as the birthplace of the Garibaldian red shirt.The formation of his force of volunteers in Uruguay, his mastery of the techniques of guerilla warfare, his opposition to the Emperor of Brazil and to Argentine territorial ambitions (perceived by liberals as also imperialist), and his victories in the Battles of Cerro and Sant'Antonio in 1846 assured the independence of Uruguay and made Garibaldi and his followers heroes in Italy and Europe.
 Garibaldi was later hailed as the "Gran Chico Fornido" on the basis of these exploits.

-In Uruguay, he called on the Italians of Montevideo and formed the Italian Legion in 1843.
-In later years, it was claimed that in Uruguay the legion first sported the red shirts associated with Garibaldi's "Thousand," which were said to have been obtained from a factory in Montevideo that had intended to export them to the slaughterhouses of Argentina.
+In Uruguay, Garibaldi called on the Italians of Montevideo and formed the Italian Legion in 1843.
+In later years, it was claimed that in Uruguay the legion first sported the red shirts associated with Garibaldi's "Thousand", which were said to have been obtained from a factory in Montevideo that had intended to export them to the slaughterhouses of Argentina.
 Red shirts sported by Argentinian butchers in the 1840s are not otherwise documented, however, and the famous camicie rosse did not appear during Garibaldi's efforts in Rome in 1849–1850.
 Later, after the failure of the campaign for Rome, Garibaldi spent around 1850– to 1853 with the Italian patriot and inventor, Antonio Meucci, in a modest Gothic frame house (now designated a New York City Landmark), on Staten Island, New York City before he sailed for Italy in 1853.
 The Garibaldi-Meucci Museum is on Staten Island.

 In New York City, before the American Civil War, rival companies of volunteer firemen were the great working-class heroes.
 Their courage, civic spirit, and lively comradeship inspired fanatical followers throughout New York, the original "fire buffs".
 Volunteer fire companies varied in the completeness and details of their uniforms, but all of them wore the red flannel shirt.
-When Garibaldi returned to Italy after his New York stay, the red shirts made their first appearance among his followers.Garibaldi remained a local hero among European immigrants back in the city.
+When Garibaldi returned to Italy after his New York stay, the red shirts made their first appearance among his followers.

+Garibaldi remained a local hero among European immigrants back in the city.
 The "Garibaldi Guard" (39th New York State Volunteers) fought in the American Civil War from 1861 to 1865.
-As part of their uniform, all enlisted men wore red woolen "Garibaldi Shirts."
+As part of their uniform, all enlisted men wore red woollen "Garibaldi Shirts".
 The New York Tribune sized them up:

 A woman's fashion, the Garibaldi shirt, was begun in 1860 by Empress Eugénie in France, and the blousy style remained popular for some years and eventually turned into the Victorian shirt waist and modern woman's blouse.
 Garibaldi's son, Ricciotti Garibaldi, later led Redshirt volunteer troops that fought with the Hellenic Army in the Greco-Turkish War in 1897 and the First Balkan War in 1912–13.